wemiibidun/personal_portfolio/README.md

 ## Introduction
-The aim of this project was to showcase my understanding of HTML, CSS and Bootstrap.
-Also showcase my work experience and skills to employers
+The aim of this project was to showcase my understanding of HTML, CSS and Bootstrap and also showcase my work experience and skills to employers

 ## Technologies (Language, Library and Framework)
 * HTML